-‘Greenhaus’ is the next chapter in the regeneration of the Chapel Street area of Salford Central.
+‘Greenhaus’ is the next chapter in the regeneration of the Chapel Street area of Salford Central and is currently Greater Manchester’s largest Passivhaus-targeted, affordable housing scheme.

 We have been appointed as MEP design consultants on the project, which will include 44 one-bedroom and 52-two bedroom apartments constructed across G+8nr floors with shell commercial unit at ground floor, in addition to a new public square.
 Electric vehicle charging spaces will also be provided on Islington Way as part of the development, designated for public use.